javinoram/HandWriting/README.md

 # Technology Stack
 Python's libraries are informed in api/requirements.txt.

-For the API I use Flask and for the web inteface I use React.
+For the API I use Flask and for the web inteface I use Nextjs.
 ## Getting Started
 Updating the containers ...